cloudymax/Scrap-Metal/README.md

 ## Resources and Help

 Scrap-Metal is not a new development or an original work.
-It's bits and pieces of knowledge from people much smart than myself that have been cut-and-pasted into a sligjtly easier-to-use format.
+It's bits and pieces of knowledge from people much smarter than myself that have been cut-and-pasted into a sligjtly easier-to-use format.

 GPU Passthrough resources: